-Alphonse Island, Seychelles
+Alphonse Island Fishing, Seychelles

 The finest bonefishing on the planet

-In addition to superb bonefishing, it is a great mixed fishery with five species of trevally, three species of triggerfish (moustache, yellowmargin and picasso).
+In addition to superb bonefishing, it is a great mixed fishery with five species of trevally.
+There are three species of triggerfish (moustache, yellowmargin and picasso).
 In addition, there are Indo Pacific permit and a host of other fly-taking fish to be caught.
-An Alphonse specialty, milkfish or Chanos chanos, are one of the hardest fighting fish that you can land on a fly.
+An Alphonse specialty, milkfish (Chanos chanos), are one of the hardest fighting fish that you can land on a fly.
 They feed in the channels and weed lanes around the outside of the atoll and occasionally on the flats.

-Alphonse Island is part of the Amirantes group of islands 292 miles to the South West of the capital Island of Mahé.
-This idyllic tropical island combines a 4 star resort with some of the best saltwater fishing available on the planet..
-Alphonse is the best known saltwater destination in the Indian Ocean and perhaps home to the most prolific bone fishery in the world.
-The sheer diversity of species gives the angler the opportunity to target a myriad of different species during the course of one trip.
+Alphonse Island is part of the Amirantes chain, 292 miles to the South West of the capital Island of Mahé.
+This idyllic tropical island combines a 5 star resort with some of the best saltwater fishing available on the planet.
+Accessible with twice weekly flights from Mahe the flight to Alphonse takes just under an hour.
+Once there, you can relax and enjoy the peace and tranquillity of this tiny island.

 “Time and time again, I have returned to Alphonse; it is undoubtedly one of my favourite destinations.”
 M.T. – UK